 It’s perfect for game day or any gathering of friends and family

 - If you don’t like black beans, substitute kidney or pinto beans.
-Or, leave them out all together.
+Or, leave them out altogether.

 - Looking for Chicken Chili?
-Here’s my recipe: White Chicken Chili.
+Here’s my recipe: Chicken Chili.